 Smile Twin e-learning Programme (STeP) was introduced as a national livelihood programme providing market-oriented skill training, along with placement support, to the less educated, unemployed and socio-economically marginalised youth in 2007.
 The programme evolved as a logical extension of the Mission Education programme, as an attempt to bridge the gap between limited accessibility of higher education and consequently viable job opportunities for youth from urban slums, and lack of skilled workforce to meet the needs of a fast growing retail and service sector in the country.
 STeP has so far trained more than 22,600 youth and placed over 14,500 in 150 reputed brands across India.

 Smile Foundation became the implementing partner in India for the global “Action for Children” programme that was initiated in 2008 by Together4Change alliance, a consortium of four international organisations – Wilde Ganzen (Wild Geese), Wereldkinderen (NICWO), SOS kinderdorpen (SOS Children's Villages) and Investing in Children and their Societies (ICS), and supported by the Dutch government.
 Focused on initiatives aimed at improving the welfare of children by scaling up the brand and fundraising of grassroots organisations, the programme aligned closely with Smile Foundation’s philosophy of Civic Driven Change, giving the highest priority to change being achieved by local communities and masses themselves.
-The programme was successfully concluded in 2015.

 In 2009, Smile Foundation decided to diversify its modus operandi.
 Having chosen to work with grassroots NGOs as the implementing partners for its programmes on ground, it realized that many a times the capacities of community based organisations (CBOs) were not adequate to meet the high expectations of large corporate social investors.
 The outreach model was adopted by Smile Foundation to directly implement its development initiatives in areas that required a highly intensive engagement for a wider and sustained outcome.